 All of this was the result of the commentary on the darkest side of human nature and governance Orwell meant to convey — that of the most advanced, and unassailable evil empire in human history.
 By the end, my friend and I could both agree his warning had been duly noted to us as the readers.

 I always appreciated the Socratic seminar’s method of extracting great discussions from the simplest of questions.
 There were no definitive answers and that is the point.
-What matters is the quality of the communication, the acceptance of new ideas, and the civility of true, meaningful discussion to build higher thinking from.
-Whether the conversation is about art, or politics, or the grievances within a relationship — these aspects are key to effective discussion.
+What matters is the quality of the communication, the acceptance of new ideas, and the power of true, meaningful discussion to build higher thinking from.
+Whether the conversation is about art, or politics, or the grievances within a relationship — I believe these aspects are key to effective discussion.

 Through that class and over the years, I have learned two important things: